 With these winders, you do not have to worry about damaging your watch due to overwinding.
 Just note that different watches have different needs, and therefore, it’s important that you choose a running mode on the winder that is suitable for your watch (and that you choose a winder that allows you to do so).

 A potential issue that is commonly discussed when it comes to watch winders is magnetization.
 Some low-quality winders may actually have magnetic fields from the electric motor.
-It’s no secret that magnetism and mechanical watches do not go together very well, because magnetism can cause the mainspring to stick, thus resulting in loss of accuracy.
+It’s no secret that magnetism and mechanical watches do not go together very well, because magnetism can cause the mainspring to stick, thus resulting in a loss of accuracy.

 Now, any qualitative watch winder will have this under control, but with some cheaper watch winders, there have been reports that they have caused the watch to become magnetized.
-Again, an issue you won’t have to worry about if you buy a watch winder from a qualitative and reputable manufacturer.
+Again, this an issue you won’t have to worry about if you buy a watch winder from a qualitative and reputable manufacturer.

 Related: Best watch winders

 Yes, watch winders are completely safe to use.
 If you buy a qualitative watch winder, you won’t have to worry about either magnetism or overwinding.
 These winders have many different modes that allow you to adapt the winding to your watch.
 And if you are unsure, you can always use the lowest rotations and duration on the winder.
 This will keep it running, but not activate the winder too often.